Loading

 The entrance to the cinema was located at the left-hand side of the twin-blocked building and originally had a large vertical PLAZA sign over the entrance.
 There was a Plaza Taverne located on the corner of the Boulevard Adolphe Max and the narrow Rue de Malines/Mechelsestraat, now the main entrance to the hotel.
 The rear of the building backs onto the former Variétiés theatre (Cinerama) around the corner on the Rue de Malines.

 The decision was taken during the renovation to keep the original boxes, the genuine bracket-lamps, the stage, as well as the richly sculpted wall ornaments of Andalusian inspiration.
-It is nowadays used as a banquet hall and conference facility.
+It is now used as a banquet hall and conference facility.

 L'Estérel restaurant

 The restaurant features the particularity of combining a bar and a restaurant for 48 guests.
-The decoration of the restaurant is very luxurious like the hotel.
+The decoration of the restaurant is luxurious like the hotel.
 The particularity of this decoration is the painted ceiling of the restaurant, picturing a mainly blue sky.
 The menu, created by the chef Olivier Bontemps and his sous-chef Alexandre Van Kalck, varies with the seasons to guarantee fresh quality ingredients.

 Movies filmed at the Hotel